LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/messaging methods.md

 | brandId | An account ID of the Brand| Optional Parameter
 | monitoringInitParams | An initialization parameter of type [LPMonitoringInitParams](consumer-experience-ios-sdk-interfacedefinitions.html).
 This object contains all relevant parameters for initialization of the SDK for an account, including app install id. | Optional Parameter

-*Note: if you want to register for push notifications immediately, the SDK needs to be initialized with an Account number, this only works for authenticated users.*
+*Note: if you want to register for push notifications immediately, the SDK needs to be initialized with an Account number.
+This only works for authenticated users.*

 ### showConversation